scottgs/HPC-Cluster-Benchmarking/README.md

 ## Building (CLI) ##
 * build libraries in dependencies folder (./clean.sh, ./papi.sh)

+## TO-DO ##
-* TO-DO: create a bash script to execute the Makefiles and test scripts for each algorithm in the src/ folder.
+* Create a bash script to execute the Makefiles and test scripts for each algorithm in the src/ folder.
 Alternative, may use config file and let others pick and choose which algorithms to benchmark.